-Concerned faculty members regularly contact Disability Services (DS) with questions about a student that they feel may have a disability.
-While DS obviously desires that all students with disabilities receive the necessary accommodations, it is the responsibility of the student to initiate contact with DS.
+Concerned faculty members regularly contact Disability Services with questions about a student that they feel may have a disability.
+While we obviously desire that all students with disabilities receive the necessary accommodations, it is the responsibility of the student to initiate contact with us.

 Unlike high school, where teachers actively refer students to special education services, we must remember that college students are adults, and privacy is a major consideration.
-As a result, if you have a student that you feel qualifies for services from DS, your referral to the DS office needs to be informational and supportive as opposed to directive or authoritarian.
+As a result, if you have a student that you feel qualifies for services from our, your referral to us needs to be informational and supportive as opposed to directive or authoritarian.

-Informing a student of the DS office is not a violation of privacy, as the individual will make the decision as to whether to follow up.
-Of course, if a student has asked for a disability related accommodation, the referral is appropriate and necessary.
+Informing a student of the Disability Services office is not a violation of privacy, as the individual will make the decision as to whether to follow up.
+Of course, if a student has asked for a disability-related accommodation, the referral is appropriate and necessary.